-- 7.1 Consent from parents to photograph children at academy events for promotional reasons will be sought when the child joins one of Inspire Education Trust's academies and consent will be obtained annually. - 7.2 Parents can withdraw consent at any time and must notify Inspire Education Trust if they do not wish their child's photographs to be used. - 7.3 Photographs of children used publicly will not be displayed with their name or other personal information. - 7.4 Photographs of children will be processed in line with the General Data Protection Regulation.
+7.1 Consent from parents to photograph children at academy events for promotional reasons will be sought when the child joins the Inspire Education Trust by completing the admission pack

+- provided by the school office.
+All information is also requested annually by the school office to ensure that all up-to-date information is held about the children. - 7.2 Parents can withdraw consent at any time and must notify the individual academies if they do not wish their child's photographs to be used. - 7.3 Photographs of children used publicly will not be displayed with their name or other identifiable personal information. - 7.4 Photographs of children will be processed in line with the General Data Protection Regulation.